techiesodiq/Login-Portal-Using-Bootstrap/README.md

 # Login-Portal-Using-Bootstrap
-This login portal is a project developed using Bootstrap 4 by Sodiq Akanmu
+This login portal is a project developed using Bootstrap 4.